kromka-chleba/perfect_city_mirror/README.md

 So "it means that the users have the freedom to run, copy, distribute, study, change and improve the software".

-No spyware shit, etc.
+No spyware, etc.

 ## Contributing
 Right now the repository is hosted at Codeberg: https://codeberg.org/lord_of_the_dumpster/perfect_city

 I have a strict artistic vision of what I want this game to be, see `Perfect_City_Design_Guide.md` for more info.
-Ask me before putting work into coding something to confirm that's something I want in Perfect City, otherwise you'll have to maintain your own fork.
+Ask me before putting work into coding something to confirm that's something I want in Perfect City.
+If it doesn't fit, you're free to maintain your own fork.

-Some general rules:
+Some general guidelines:
 - the City should have post-soviet, Central/Eastern Europe aesthetics because Seba is a Pole
 - the timeline is vaguely around 2000s and 2010s
-- monsters should be elements of the city that became alive, e.g. anthropomorphic road signs, pipes, electric stuff, ovens, etc. I can consider some meaty stuff too
+- monsters should be elements of the city that became alive, e.g. anthropomorphic road signs, pipes, electric stuff, ovens, etc. Other monster types are possible for consideration.
 - elements of surrealism and madness are welcome, e.g. disappearing stuff, melting reality, roads leading to nowhere
 - there are few NPCs planned, mostly Copernicus (the guide), a villain that embodies Seba's traumas, a weird Granny, a mysterious girl.
 I don't plan more NPCs than these, because the Perfect City is mostly devoid of humans
 - stuff should be dark and moody
 - avoid cliché/cringe stuff
-- this ain't Minecraft
+- the game is not Minecraft, nor its lookalike

 ## FAQ